 About 19 percent of the studied bridges are considered fracture critical.
 Some of these fracture critical bridges have fatigue prone details which have caused reoccurring problems with crack formation in steel members.
-Crack propagation has been managed over the past 30 years, but it is expected that cracks will continue to develop and propagate at multiple fatigue prone locations for the remainder of
+Crack propagation has been managed over the past 30 years, but it is expected that cracks will continue to develop and propagate at multiple fatigue prone locations for the remainder of the structures' service lives.

 Finally, the corrosion potential for existing steel pile bridge foundations was investigated.
-The investigation concluded that the corrosion potential of soils in the
+The investigation concluded that the corrosion potential of soils in the study are low.